GeForce RTX 50 series: 12V-2×6 connector

-The GeForce RTX 50 series uses the 16-pin 12V-2×6 connector which is a revision of the 12VHPWR connector featured on the GeForce 40 series.
+The GeForce RTX 50 series uses the 16-pin 12V-2×6 connector, which is a revision of the 12VHPWR connector featured on the GeForce 40 series.
 There were problems with the 12VHPWR connector melting on some RTX 4090 GPUs due to the connector not being fully seated and connector design flaws that did not implement a high enough safety and error tolerance.
 The 12V-2×6 connector revision, published by PCI-SIG in July 2023, addressed this by shortening the four sense pins so the connector will not push any power if it has not been fully seated.
 The 12VHPWR design would still draw up to 150W of power even if the sense pins were not making full contact.
 12V-2×6 is backwards compatible with existing 12VHPWR cables and adapters.

-Nvidia has mandated to its AIB partners that the 16-pin 12V-2×6 connector be used on all RTX 50 series designs.
+Nvidia has mandated to its Add-in board partners that the 16-pin 12V-2×6 connector be used on all RTX 50 series designs.
 With the GeForce 40 series, the 12VHPWR connector was only mandated on higher power cards such as the RTX 4070 Super, RTX 4070 Ti, RTX 4070 Ti Super, RTX 4080, RTX 4080 Super and RTX 4090 while RTX 4060, RTX 4060 Ti and RTX 4070 AIB designs had the option of using 8-pin PCIe connectors.
 The 600W-capable 12VHPWR connector would not have been necessary on sub-200W cards.